cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 	- She asks them where they're off to and how they're handling Barovia
 	- Better to talk about the PCs than them, after all

+### Ask for Help
+- During the conversations, Bella suddenly becomes more reserved.
+She hates having to ask for anything, especially of random passerbys, but they don't get many visitors and Bella's mother would never ask for help on her own.
+Recently, a letter that Mother sent out to a friend in Vallaki was returned to the windmill unanswered.
+Bella hasn't told her mother about the returned letter yet, but she very much doesn't want her Mother to worry.
+Bella takes out the letter and hands it to the players.
+It Reads:

+    > Vasili, My Dear Friend,
+    >
+    > Yes, of course I would be more than willing to help you with such a horrible problem!
+I can only imagine what those poor dears in Vallaki are going through.
+You know very well that I've had my own bad encounters with witches... encounters that have left their marks on my very soul.
+Children, orphaned or not, should never have to face such evil.
+    >
+    > If you find a way to get the little ones at Andral's Orphanage safely out of Vallaki, I'll be happy to house them in my windmill.
+There's not much room, here, true.
+But we have beds and pies to go around.
+    >
+    > Sincerely,
+    >
+    > Morgantha

+- Bella worries that something may have happened to Vasili... that perhaps the witch mentioned in the letter got to him.
+She also worries that if Morgantha sees the unanswered letter, she may go to Vallaki herself.
+And Vallaki is no place for a old woman like her.
+- Bella humbly requests that the PCs look into the matter.

 ## Fighting
 - Don't bring [[Morgantha]] in until later, because the party will have hard time beating a complete coven
 	- Wait 10-15 turns